ubiquitypress/hyrax-sso/README.md

     $ gem install hyrax-sso

+Generate the migration by running:

+    $ rails generate hyrax:sso:install

+This will load the db migration file for SSO.
+Then run migrations:

+    $ rails db:migrate

+* Enable SSO for your account in the hyku installation (via url-of-tenant/proprietor/accounts/)
+* You need to have an account in [WorkOS](https://workos.com/)
+* go to: https://dashboard.workos.com/get-started and follow the instructions.
+  * Make sure to set the following environment variables.
+    * WORKOS_API_KEY
+    * WORKOS_CLIENT_ID
+  * Setup a workos connection
+  * Setup a workos oganisation
+  * Add the redirect URL to workos dashboard.
+It should be url-of-tenant/sso/login

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+* The gem will provide new routes to use in order to adapt SSO functionality in a Hyku installation.
+  * You can use /sso/login to test SSO. (example: https://up.hyku.test/sso/login)
+  * You will see a button to login via SSO

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hyrax-sso.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ubiquitypress/hyrax-sso.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/hyrax-sso/blob/master/CODE_OF_CONDUCT.md).

 ## License